Getting Crowded? Ways to Know How Many People Can Fit on a Pontoon

 If you have met the maximum of 14 passengers on your 22-foot pontoon, and then you need a bunch of coolers to store ice, drinks and food for said 14 passengers you've already overloaded your limit.

 Can you exceed this limit?
-Well, it's not technically illegal to go over your capacity rating.
-If you have a maximum limit of 9 passengers, in most cases it would be just fine if you needed to squeeze one extra passenger, making 10 on board.
-However, the passenger limit isn't what you should truly be paying attention to.
+Well, it's not technically illegal to exceed your capacity rating.
+If you have a maximum limit of 9 passengers, in most cases, it would be just fine if you needed to squeeze one extra passenger, making 10 on board.
+However, the passenger limit isn't something you should truly pay attention to.

 Instead, go by the weight rating.
-The weight of 4 adults and 6 kids is a significantly different weight than that of 10 adults.
-In short yes, you can fit 10 passengers, just mind the weight rating and don't overload such that you're causing unsafe conditions.
+The weight of 4 adults and 6 kids is significantly different than that of 10 adults.
+In short, yes, you can fit 10 passengers, just mind the weight rating and don't overload such that you're causing unsafe conditions.

 Be forewarned!
 DNR and local law enforcement are allowed to make their own judgment calls.
-If a DNR officer sees a crowded pontoon speeding along the lake in rough, choppy waters you can bet they'll pull you over and inspect.
+If a DNR officer sees a crowded pontoon speeding along the lake in rough, choppy waters, you can bet they'll pull you over and inspect it.
 They might even write the driver a ticket.

 Overall, just use common sense and don't be reckless or negligent.